-Yet, unlike us, the Messiah possesses the right and the power to do all of these things.
+Yet, unlike us, the sinless (perfect) Messiah of Adonai (our God) possesses the right and the power to do all of these things.

-Therefore, there is now and forever shall be only one essential work of Adonai: Believe on the Messiah whom G-d has sent.
-The purpose of the besorah of the Endowment of the Grace of Adonai is so that we will believe in the testimony of Messiah, be forgiven and receive now the gift of the heavenly Father which is the Indwelling Presence of the Spirit of the Holy One and eternal life.
+Therefore, there is now and forever shall be only one essential work of Adonai: Believe on His Messiah whom He (God) has sent.
+The purpose of the besorah of the Endowment of the Grace of Adonai is so that we (Israel) will believe in the testimony of His Messiah, be forgiven and receive now the gift of our heavenly Father which is the Indwelling Presence of His Spirit and His eternal life.

 Reason #12.
 The myopic multitudes that gathered together during Messiah’s first appearance on earth demanded more physical signs.
 They thought the requirement of the Righteous Father was to ‘see, then believe’ but the Divine Order was ‘believe, then see.’
 The crowd felt the miraculous (symbol of the Jubilee) feeding of the 5,000 men did not compare with Moses’ gift of the bread of heaven.
 Messiah corrected them:

 Moses did not provide the (symbolic) manna from heaven, the Father did!